discreetlogcontracts/dlcspecs/NumericOutcome.md

 introducing complexity of magnitude much larger than that of this entire specification.
 This is because there are no guarantees provided by hardware, operating systems, or programming language compilers that doing the same floating point computation twice will yield the same results.
-Thus, this specification instead takes the stance that clients must be resilient to off-by-precision (off-by-one * precision) differences between machines.
+Thus, this specification instead takes the stance that clients must be resilient to off-by-precision (off-by-one * rounding_mod) differences between machines.

 ## Authors